Sparkman High makes history, votes two students with special needs as Homecoming King and Queen

 "A lot of these kids may have the opportunity in life for recognition and reward, but because of his disability, he may not," explained Shannon.

 As Neal walked down the field to join the homecoming court, his mother thought about his long journey to this point.
 A stroke limited his development at birth, but he`s been battling back ever since.
-"We were told he may never walk," Shannon recalled.
+"We were told he may never walk," Sonny recalled.
 "He may never feed himself."

 Shannon says she also thinks about where he may journey next.
 "He's almost 19-years-old.
 He thinks he's going to UGA, he plans to get married and have a family.
 He doesn't see himself any different than any average teenage boy."